-A mower belt becomes worn out over time, so closely check its condition.
-If you see any wear signs, such as cracking and a polished appearance, you need to replace the belt with a new one.
+Over time, a mower belt can become worn out, so it’s essential to closely check its condition.
+If you notice any signs of wear, such as cracking or a polished appearance, it’s time to replace the belt with a new one.

 2. Belt Keeper Damage

 The belt keeper is a component that isn’t present in all the zero-turn mowers.
 As the name implies, it secures the belt’s position, preventing it from jumping out of place.
 It doesn’t entirely touch the belt but sits close to it.

 If you discover the keeper to be slightly bent, try to adjust it by straightening it with a hammer.
 If it’s too stiff to bend back into the initial position, replace the keeper with a new one.

 When a belt becomes shredded, I know it’s on the verge of breaking.
 From my years of experience, there are typically two main causes – either the belt is rubbing against a misplaced bracket or it’s misaligned around the pulleys.

 If I see the edges of the belt fraying, my first move is always to double-check its installation.
 Refer to the machine’s manual for the proper way of aligning the belt.
 Some zero-turn mowers have a decal that indicates how to install the belt properly in the pulley.

 After that, inspect for any displaced bracket.
 If found, adjust it.
 If you also discover the bracket to be shiny, it’s an indication that you need to replace it.

 A bad bearing in a pulley or spindle may be another reason your zero-turn mower drive belt keeps coming off.
 This component is where the blade attaches to the deck.

 When a bearing is damaged, it can lead to blade wobbliness, particularly at high speeds.
 This wobbliness often produces excessive vibration, which has the potential to knock the belt out of its proper alignment.